NowNewNao/next-shopify-mock-store/README.md

 # What is this?
 ---
 This is a mock e-commerce site.
 It has produt list, product details, and cart.
-Self project to learn some new tech stuff.
 * Using test purchase mode.
 So you can order some products, but it'll never be charged.
  [Here is the site](https://next-shopify-mock-store.vercel.app/).